When will London house prices start falling?

 - Kensington’s Cromwell Road saw a drop of 8.3%

-- Of the top 20 UK areas experiencing the largest falls – 11 were in London
+- Of the top 20 UK areas experiencing the most significant falls – 11 were in London

 - In the last 12 months, apartments for sale in London increased by 64%